szymonmichalski/starid-1/docs/index.md

 # 16.2.2017

-interesting note using the new triangle class. for stars brighter than 6.5 and pairs within four degrees, in a typical triangle there are roughly 30k paths around the loop - three stars forming three linked pairs around the sides...
+interesting note using the new triangle class. for stars brighter than 6.5 and position quantization uncertainty around a thousand arcseconds, in a typical triangle there are roughly 30k paths around the loop - three stars forming three linked pairs around the sides.

 # 14.2.2017